 One, optional, fiber optic output is available with Type ST connector and 820 nm transmitter, compatible with multimode fiber.
-This output is configurable to any of the standard digital (CMOS) signal outputs available from the clock and provides an optical output power of -15 dBm minimum (-12 dBm typical) into 62.5/125 μm fiber.
+This output is configurable to any of the standard digital (CMOS) signal outputs available from the Model 1202B/C, and provides an optical output power of -15 dBm minimum (-12 dBm typical) into 62.5/125 μ m fiber.
 Signals include unmodulated IRIG-B, 1 PPS and Programmable Pulse.